AnthonyFavier/exec_simulator/README.txt

 $ python setup.py install --user

 --------------------------------------------------------------------
-Launching the simulation is a 4 step process.
+Launching the simulation is a several step process, each done in a different shell.
-This implies that the planning and characterization processes has been already ran.
+This implies that the planning and characterization processes have already been done.

-#0 Sourcing
+# Sourcing (for each shell)
 $ source devel/setup.bash
-$ source export_gaz_plugin_path.sh

-#1 Start the simulator and moveit processes
+# Shell 1 - Start the simulator, moveit processes and prompt window
+$ ./script/full_start.sh
+A few warnings and the following error are expected: "[Err] [msgs.cc:2873] Unrecognized geometry type".
+You shall keep the prompt window on the foreground.
+To do so, right click on the window while pressing the Super/Window key, and select "Always on Top".
+After, start the prompt node in the prompt window:
-$ roslaunch bringup bringup.launch
+$ ./scripts/prompt_node.sh
+Finally, remove the tool bars of the simulator with "Ctrl+H".

-#2 Start the controllers (move_arm, move_hand, simulation actions)
+# Shell 2 - Start the controllers (move_arm, move_hand, simulation actions)
 $ roslaunch simulator control.launch

-#3 Start the execution automaton
+# Shell 3 - Start the execution automaton
 $ roslaunch exec_automaton exec_automaton.launch

-#4 Start the mouse human HMI
+# Shell 4 - Start the mouse human HMI
 $ rosrun mouse_human mouse_human.py

-#4_bis Start the Mock Human
+OR start the Mock Human
 $ rosrun mock_human mock_human.py

-#5 Start timeline record
+# [Optional] Shell 5 - Start timeline record
 $ rosrun exec_automaton timeline_log.py record|load